Zero-free regions of the Riemann zeta function and approximation in weighted Dirichlet spaces: Introduction and prelimnaries

 with $k\geq 2$.
 Recall that the \emph{weighted Dirichlet space} $D_\alpha$, where $\alpha \in \R$, consists of the holomorphic functions $f(z) = \sum_{n=0}^\infty a_n z^n$ in the unit disc $\D$ such that

 Weighted Dirichlet spaces are particular instances of the so-called weighted Hardy spaces $H^2(\beta)$ associated to a sequence $\beta=\{\beta_n\}_{n\geq 0}$ introduced by Shields in the seventies in order to study weighted shifts operators \cite{Shields}.
 They are Hilbert spaces of analytic functions and play an important role in Operator Theory.
 Particular instances of $\alpha$'s yield classical spaces of analytic functions, namely, for $\alpha=-1$, $D_\alpha$ is the classical Bergman space $A^2$, $\alpha=0$ yields the Hardy space $H^2$ and $\alpha=1$, the Dirichlet space $D$.
 Note that the continuous inclusion $D_{\alpha_1} \subsetneq D_{\alpha_2 }$ holds for all $\alpha_2 <\alpha_1$.
 Moreover, when $\alpha >1$ the spaces $D_{\alpha} $ are continuously embedded in the disc algebra $\mathcal{A}$.
 We refer to \cite{DS, Duren, EFKMR} for more on these spaces, and to \cite{BaDu1} for the connection mentioned here with $\zeta$.
 In our work, a relevant role will be played by $D_\alpha$ when $\alpha \in [-3,-2]$.
+Broadly speaking, the relevance of translating an approximation problem in a Banach space into an equivalent problem in a Hilbert space radicates in the fact that in Hilbert spaces there are nicer algorithms for optimization, orthogonal projections and other tools based on orthogonality.
+This allows for all finite dimensional truncations of the problem to be efficiently solved.
+In this way, problems become more constructive.

-In 2004, Balazard and Saias \cite{BalazardSaias} showed that the B\'aez-Duarte criterion was connected with estimating sums defined in terms of the M\"obius function $\mu$.
-In particular, they provided specific sums in terms of the M\"obius function whose value was directly connected with the (RH) as proved later in \cite{Wei07}.
+In 2004, Balazard and Saias \cite{BalazardSaias4} showed that the B\'aez-Duarte criterion was connected with estimating sums defined in terms of the M\"obius function $\mu$.
 A (previously known) key fact in their work was that, if $1/(1-z)$ is approximated by $\frac{1}{z}\sum_{k=2}^n c_{k,n} R_k$, then for each $k \geq 2$, the limit as $n$ tends to $\infty$ of $c_{k,n}$ must be a specific value, namely,

-In \cite{Wei07}, Weingartner showed that if $c_{k,n}$ are chosen as the coefficients of the orthogonal projections onto the natural finite spaces spanned by $\{R_k\}_{k=2}^n$, then RH is equivalent to the above formula.
+In \cite{Wei07}, Weingartner answered a question in \cite{BalazardSaias4} and showed, in particular, that if $c_{k,n}$ are chosen as the coefficients of the orthogonal projections onto the natural finite spaces spanned by $\{R_k\}_{k=2}^n$, then RH is equivalent to the above formula.